Bertha Pappenheim: Translations

-Only the first part of her translation of the Women's Bible appeared (Bereschit, correspondending to the First Book of Moses).
-The translations of the Second and Third Books (Schemot and Wajikra) have reportedly been lost.
+Only the first part of her translation of the Women's Bible appeared, the Book of Genesis.
+The translations of Exodus and Deuteronomy have reportedly been lost.

 Pappenheim dealt exclusively with texts written by women or for women.
 The Ma'assebuch and the Women's Bible were the most widely distributed works of Yiddish women's literature.
 She described the purpose of her translations in the foreword to the memoirs of Glikl:

 And in the foreword to the Ma'assebuch she wrote:

 Together with her brother Wilhelm and their relative, Stefan Meyer, she found out while researching her family tree that she was distantly related to Glikl.
 She also had Leopold Pilichowski (1869–1933) make a portrait of her as Glikl.

 Articles and information pamphlets

-The focus of her writings, however, was to provide information especially about the social situation of Jewish refugees and traffic in women.
-In 1924 she published her most well-known book, Sisyphus-Arbeit (Sisyphean Labor), a study on traffic in women and prostitution in Eastern Europe and the Orient.
+The focus of her writings was to provide information, especially about the social situation of Jewish refugees and the traffic in women.
+In 1924 she published her most well-known book, Sisyphus-Arbeit (Sisyphean Labor), a study on the traffic in women and prostitution in Eastern Europe and Asia.